rust-lang/edition-guide/src/editions/transitioning.md

 This would turn on those lints, and fix up the project for the 2018 edition.
-If there's something that `rustfix` doesn't know how to fix automatically yet, the warning will be printed; you'll need to fix those manually.
+If there's something that `rustfix` doesn't know how to fix automatically yet, the usual compiler warning will be printed; you'll need to fix those manually.
 Do so until you get a run with no warnings.

 ## Commit to the next edition